 Founders created its Advisory Board to serve as a valuable resource for our professionals.
 The Board’s members, which include distinguished business and professional leaders, have a wealth of wisdom and experience from which our team can draw from to help us continually improve, provide an industry-leading level of service to our clients and serve as a valuable network within our communities.

-The members of the Founders Investment Banking Advisory Board provide critical advice and guidance on the core strategies and disciplines that help our team remain fully accountable to our core values while achieving our vision and mission for our firm–achieving success for our clients in all that we do.
+The members of The Founders Advisory Board provide critical advice and guidance on the strategies and disciplines that help our team remain accountable to our core values while achieving the vision and mission for our firm–achieving success for our clients in all that we do.

-Mr. Brown is the President of Jemison Investment Co., Inc., a diversified investment holding and management company with interests in a variety of industries.
+David Brown is the President of Jemison Investment Co., Inc., a diversified investment holding and management company with interests in a variety of industries.
 He has been an officer of Jemison for nearly 15 years and serves as a director to more than 18 individual companies in addition to serving as a director or trustee to numerous civic organizations.
-Prior to joining Jemison, Mr. Brown worked for Cyrus J. Lawrence Inc., a New York-based institutional investment banking firm.
+Prior to joining Jemison, David worked for Cyrus J. Lawrence Inc., a New York-based institutional investment banking firm.

-Mr. Davis lives in Birmingham, Alabama and holds a Masters degree from Columbia University as well as a B.S. from the University of Pennsylvania.
+Hartwell lives in Birmingham, Alabama, and holds a master’s degree from Columbia University as well as a B.S. from the University of Pennsylvania.

 Dale Dawson is founder & CEO of Bridge2Rwanda and the ISOKO Institute.
 He serves on Rwandan President Paul Kagame’s Presidential Advisory Council, the boards of Urwego Opportunity Bank of Rwanda and nonprofits, Halftime and Edify, and the investment committee of Diamond State Ventures.